terramate-io/terramate-docs/cli/on-boarding/opentofu.md

 For other installation methods, please see the [installation page](../installation.md).

-## 2: Import Terraform Root Modules
+## 2: Import OpenTofu Root Modules

 To enable Terramate CLI to interact with your OpenTofu configurations, you first need to import existing OpenTofu root modules (modules with a state backend configuration) as Terramate stacks, which can be done with the following command: